The Battle of Palást (9-10 August 1552)

 “Find him and show him to Bey Ibrahim but let Devil Matthias think he had misled us.
 Bey Ibrahim, I order you to follow Devil Matthias and Sforza and beat them with your long staff all the way until you reach the Sublime Port in Istanbul.
 There, he may uncover his identity before His Majesty, the Magnificent Padisah, and save his life from the slow and painful impalement.”

-“He is Devil Matthias, the real murderer of my poor lord György Szondy and his pride and cowardice has caused the perishing of many thousand good Christian soldiers.
+“He is Devil Matthias, the real murderer of my poor lord György Szondy and his pride and cowardice have caused the perishing of many thousand good Christian soldiers.
 May he burn in hell.”

 Please, subscribe here to receive updates for free of charge, and/or become a Patron of spreading history: